leap-stc/leap-stc.github.io/docs/data/data_tools.md

 ### Installation

 google-cloud-sdk may already be available in the **Base Pangeo Notebook** environment on the JupyterHub.\
-If not, it can be installed as:
+If not, it can be installed in the terminal as:

 ```bash
 mamba install google-cloud-sdk